 - Accountabilities of management, irrespective of other functions, as well as non-management personnel, with respect to the safety performance.

-To deliver an effective Safety Management System across the organisation, MA has an established set of controls in place to ensure both external and internal information is cascaded down across all areas of the business.
+To deliver an effective Safety Management System across the organisation, the company has an established set of controls in place to ensure both external and internal information is cascaded down across all areas of the business.

 - IATA Ground Operations Group (GOG)